christophermayfield/thesisprogress/dailythoughts.md

 #October 29th, 2018
 I'm still not feeling the best.
 I woke up with a large headache and really sneezy.
 I'm assuming that this is from allergies, but i'm going to follow up with a doctor.
 I wrote some code for my thesis which is nice.
 Im going to work on some tomorrow.

+#November 14th, 2018

+Looking back at where I am in life.
+I realize that I need to figure out what is best for me.
+I really am disappointed that I haven't been able to find meaningful work.
+I want to be able to find work that gives me a large degree of meaning.
+I hope that I find this.